sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer records the stable project shape and the work still worth checking.
+ai-pdf-renamer documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: exploration.
+Lifecycle stage: publication.
 The useful early notes have been carried forward.

 ## Usage
 - Merged scattered next js guidance into the docs.